trbll/sense-hat-led/README.md

 # Control a Raspberry Pi Sense HAT LED Display with Node

-Fork of Jochen Hinrichsen's sense hat library with synchronous and asynchronous methods using node style callbacks.
+Fork of Jochen Hinrichsen's sense hat library with your choice of synchronous or asynchronous methods using node style callbacks.
 The hope is beginners can start with the synchronous and switch to callbacks & then to Jochen's promises at:

 https://github.com/jhinrichsen/sense-hat-matrix